Los Olivos, California: In popular culture

 In May 1986, Los Olivos was used as the location setting for the fictional town of "Mayberry" in the made-for-TV movie Return to Mayberry, based on the popular 1960s sitcom The Andy Griffith Show.
-Several locations in Los Olivos were featured in the 2004 movie Sideways.
+Several locations in Los Olivos were featured in the 2004 movie Sideways highlighting Santa Barbara county's viticulture.
 The Los Olivos Grand Hotel, built in 1985, is now Fess Parker's Wine Country Inn, owned by the family of former Daniel Boone and Davy Crockett star Fess Parker (1924–2010).
 Parker and his wines were featured on the NBC daytime drama Santa Barbara (first episode of Season Two) of James May and Oz Clarke's Big Wine Adventure.
 Episodes of The Bachelor were filmed in Los Olivos.

 Portions of the 1983 video for the song "Say Say Say", with Michael Jackson and Paul McCartney, were filmed at Sycamore Ranch, 5 mi from the town.
 According to La Toya Jackson, the McCartneys were staying at Sycamore Ranch during the filming.
 At the time, Jackson expressed interest in someday buying the property.
 In 1988, he would do so, renaming it Neverland Ranch.